siddharthkumarrai/Statics/Advanced_statistics.md

     style M fill:#fff,color:#000
 ```
 ---
 ## Topic 10: Normal/Gaussian Distribution - Complete Analysis
 ### The Most Important Continuous Distribution

 **Definition:** A continuous probability distribution for real-valued random variables, characterized by its bell-shaped curve.

-**In statistics, a normal distribution or Gaussian distribution is a type of continuous probability distribution for a real-valued random variable.**
+**From your lecture:** "In statistics, a normal distribution or Gaussian distribution is a type of continuous probability distribution for a real-valued random variable."

 ### Key Visual Characteristics from Your Class
 - **Bell-shaped curve** (symmetric around the mean)